 Diagnostic Mammography Guidelines

 Windsong recommends annual screening mammography for women, beginning at age 40.
 Studies show that early detection is the key to detecting breast cancer early and saving lives.
 Even with no symptoms of breast disease, women should schedule their screening mammogram appointments annually with an order from their doctor.
-However, if you are experiencing a worrisome lump, nipple discharge, a change in breast skin, breast pain, or if you have a strong family history of breast cancer, then your physician should order a diagnostic mammogram, which is more comprehensive in nature.
+However, if you are experiencing a worrisome lump, nipple discharge, a change in breast skin, breast pain, or if you have a strong family history of breast cancer, then your physician should order diagnostic mammography, which is more comprehensive in nature.

 Windsong has updated our mammography protocol to ensure compliance with the New York State Department of Health regulations, which require a direct order for mammography and other radiology procedures.